 Giant Pandas Celebrate 50th Anniversary of the Giant Panda Program At Smithsonian’s National Zoo and Conservation Biology Institute

-• Two giant pandas sit on a rocky ledge eating a specially made ice cake with bamboo and the number 50 on it.
+Two pandas eating sitting on a rock formation eat an ice cake with bamboo and the number 50.

 This morning, the Smithsonian’s National Zoo and Conservation Biology Institute celebrated 50 years of unprecedented achievement in the care, conservation, breeding and study of giant pandas.
 To commemorate this momentous occasion, the Zoo’s in-residence giant panda family—24-year-old male Tian Tian (tee-YEN tee-YEN), 23-year-old female Mei Xiang (may-SHONG) and their 19-month-old male cub Xiao Qi Ji (SHIAU-chi-ji) received specially tailored fruitsicle cakes in honor of the “pandaversary.”